Questions & Answers

 If I am worried about my policy or want to speak to someone, who can I contact?

-If you have any other questions about your policy please call your usual number or contact your broker.
+If you have any questions about your policy please call your usual number or contact your broker.

 My policy is already managed in Ireland.
 Why are you transferring it to another company in Ireland?